chrahunt/restic/doc/040_backup.rst

 `filepath.Glob <https://golang.org/pkg/path/filepath/#Glob>`__.

 The option ``--files-from-verbatim`` has the same behavior as ``--files-from``, except that it contains literal filenames.
-It does expand patterns; filenames are listed verbatim.
+It does not expand patterns; filenames are listed verbatim.
 Lines starting with a ``#`` are not ignored; leading and trailing whitespace is not trimmed off.
 Empty lines are still allowed, so that files can be grouped.